 Object storage is a method of managing data storage in discrete units, known as objects.
-An object store is a platform where data analytics software can executes queries on objects.
+An object store is a platform where data analytics software can execute queries on objects.

-With infinite capacity, object storage was once viewed as inexpensive storage for back-up, and recovery functions.
-As developers move to the cloud and analytics grew in enterprises, the use cases for s3 and object storage have grown due to its ability to handle massive data volumes and data sets.
+With infinite capacity, object storage was once viewed as inexpensive storage for backup and recovery functions.
+As developers moved to the cloud and analytics grew in enterprises, the use cases for S3 and object storage have grown due to its ability to handle massive data volumes and data sets.

 How does object storage work?

-Object storage keeps blocks of data together in one unit and assigns a unique identifier with rich metadata to each object for easier searching anywhere within a distributed data pool, whether on premises or across multiple network systems and geographic areas.
+Object storage keeps blocks of data together in one unit and assigns a unique identifier with rich metadata to each object for easier searching anywhere within a distributed data pool, whether on-prem or across multiple network systems and geographic areas.

 Object storage eliminates the hierarchical structure used by other systems by using a flat address space.
 This way, it can be scaled up or down easily, accommodating rapid expansions and contractions as storage workloads vary.

-Unfortunately, a heavier load of metadata demands more overhead and slows data modification processes.
-That being the case, traditional object storage was better suited to data needing less frequent access, such as:
+Unfortunately, a heavier metadata load demands more overhead and slows down data modification processes.
+This being the case, traditional object storage was better suited to data that needs less frequent access, such as:

-- Applications that write just once, or are just read and/or not updated frequently
+- applications that write just once or that are just read and/or not updated frequently.

-Data storage comes in three mode categories which serve data access needs differently: object, block, and file.
-Which method to choose depends upon several key characteristics that make use cases better suited for one versus the other.
+Data storage comes in three mode categories that serve data access needs differently: object, block and file.
+Which method to choose depends on several key characteristics that make use cases better suited for one versus the other.

 As the oldest and simplest data storage method, file-based storage puts data as a single piece of information inside a folder, much like a paper-based system.
 Because the stored data can be accessed with a simple pathway, it lends itself well to shared file management.
 But because of its hierarchical filing structure, finding one specific piece of information can be tedious at best.

 Block-based storage divides data into units that can be spread across a system for more efficient storage.
 Block storage, however, limits the metadata assigned to each data block to a unique identifying address.
-Because of that, blocks don’t demand much overhead and can be nimbler and more efficient than other systems.
-That leanness makes for extremely high performance for frequently changing data, such as transactional data.
+Because of this, blocks don’t demand much overhead and can be nimbler and more efficient than other systems.
+This leanness makes for extremely high performance for frequently changing data, such as transactional data.

 By contrast, object storage adds much more metadata to each file than other storage systems.
-It can include contextual and customizable information, such as application details, data protection levels, and other information that might pertain to retention policies and other attributes.
+It can include contextual and customisable information, such as application details, data protection levels and other information that might pertain to retention policies or other attributes.
 This allows users to deploy a wide variety of analytics on large quantities of unstructured data.
 And as an additional benefit, object storage eliminates the hierarchical structure of other modes, allowing for higher scalability and more broadly distributed access.

 How does object storage work with Kubernetes?

-To understand how Kubernetes and object storage intersect, it’s important to understand that fundamentally, data growth drives technologies into obsolescence.
-As a result, the rapid and continuous increase in data volume is leading to an even faster pace for technology development cycles than ever.
+To understand how Kubernetes and object storage intersect, it’s important to understand that, fundamentally, data growth drives technologies into obsolescence.
+As a result, the rapid and continuous increase in data volume is leading to an even faster pace for technology development cycles.

-Designed specifically for an environment of rapid change, Kubernetes has become a dominant force in how operators manage computing, networking, and storage infrastructure.
-As the default platform for Kubernetes, object storage offers the elasticity, scalability, and resilience Kubernetes needs to power its build/package/deploy framework.
-Using object storage, Kubernetes allows operators to handle everything from provisioning to volume placement at scale and with reduced overhead.
+Designed specifically for an environment of rapid change, Kubernetes has become a dominant force in how operators manage computing, networking and storage infrastructure.
+As the default platform for Kubernetes, object storage offers the elasticity, scalability and resilience that Kubernetes needs to power its build/package/deploy framework.
+Using object storage, Kubernetes allows operators to handle everything, from provisioning to volume placement, at scale and with reduced overhead.

 And when applications run in containers, object storage maintains the state of these applications.
-This is critical for Kubernetes because it requires the object storage itself to run in the container to be able to manage infrastructure automation.
-So, by using object storage, Kubernetes can orchestrate infrastructure in a stateless, portable environment.
+This is critical for Kubernetes because it requires the object storage itself to run in the container in order to be able to manage infrastructure automation.
+By using object storage, Kubernetes can therefore orchestrate infrastructure in a stateless, portable environment.